macbookandrew/scout/UPGRADE.md

 In previous Scout releases, the Algolia engine utilized `numericFilters` to power `where` conditions.
 However, `numericFilters` does not support simple string matching.
 In Scout 11.x, `filters` is now used instead of `numericFilters`.

+### Meilisearch Engine `scout:delete-all-indexes` command

+In previous releases, the Meilisearch engine’s `scout:delete-all-indexes` command would drop all indexes from the Meilisearch server.
+In Scout 11.x, the command drops only indexes with the app’s currently-configured Scout prefix (see `SCOUT_PREFIX` env variable and/or `scout.prefix` config key).

 ## Upgrading To 10.0 From 9.x

 ### Minimum Versions